oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 This specification does not define any additional parameters beyond the token request parameters defined in  Section 4.1.3 of {{RFC6749}}.
 However, notably the `redirect_uri` parameter will not be included in this request, because no `redirect_uri` parameter was included in the authorization request.

+## Token Endpoint Successful Response

+This specification extends the OAuth 2.0 {{RFC6749}} token response defined in Section 5.1 with the additional parameter `auth_session`, defined in {{auth-session}}.

+The response MAY include an `auth_session` parameter which the client is expected to include on a subsequent request to the authorization challenge endpoint.
+The `auth_session` parameter MAY also be included even if the authorization code was obtained through a traditional OAuth authorization code flow rather than the flow defined by this specification.

+An example successful token response is below:

+    HTTP/1.1 200 OK
+    Content-Type: application/json
+    Cache-Control: no-store

+    {
+      "access_token": "2YotnFZFEjr1zCsicMWpAA",
+      "token_type": "Bearer",
+      "expires_in": 3600,
+      "refresh_token": "tGzv3JOkF0XG5Qx2TlKWIA",
+      "auth_session": "uY29tL2F1dGhlbnRpY"
+    }

 ## Token Endpoint Error Response

 Upon any request to the token endpoint, including a request with a valid refresh token,